bluejv7/AAU-Projects/GAM 215/Marble Dungeon/README.md

 15. Added game controller event handler for updating player health
 16. Added health pack, healing, and modified player's `ChangeHealth()` param to optionally overheal the player (provide more current health than max health)
+17. Added damage boost power up and make use of a function to increase player's damage
+18. Added shooting enemy AI, which flees when player is too close and shoots when it can see the player
+19. Added animation controller for handling player animation state
+20. Added sounds triggered by player damage, enemy damage, enemy attack, bullet spawning, and winning the game

 Author: Jv Chen